A unit represents an actionable component in your model, such as Log in or Purchase. You combine units to create a model for testing.

 Manual creation.
 In this methodology, you create units in MBT, and then connect them with scripts in your Git repository.

 Auto-discovery.
-If you have tests already defined in Git, and you configure a connection to your repository in MBT settings, the units associated with those tests will be automatically populated in MBT.
-For details, see Configure MBT.
+If you have tests already defined in Git, and you configure a connection to your repository in MBT settings, the units associated with those tests are automatically populated in MBT.
+For details, see Set up MBT.

 A unit can be assigned to multiple MBT models and tests.
 If you modify a unit, the change is applied to all related tests and models.